deveshSingh06/Machine_Learning_Algorithms/README.md

 # Machine Learning Algorithms
-This repository explains various machine learning algorithms and their implementation in sklearn.
+This repository explains various Machine Learning algorithms and their implementation in sklearn in the form of projects.